Opening a myPOS Account

 So, if you want to register for a myPOS account for your company and use the myPOS service, one of the first things you'll have to do after you register a free account is to pass the Identity check for you and your company.
 This means that either the Director/owner of the company or a person authorised by the Director will have to:

-- Complete a 5-minute video chat and present your official government-issued national ID card or passport with your picture on it (we do not accept a driver’s license only) and
+- Complete a short online identification and present an official government-issued national ID card or passport with a picture on it (we do not accept a driver’s license only) and

 - You will need to send us a proof of address (check the next question for the list of accepted documents).

 4. What documents for proof of address are acceptable?

 The AML law requires us to verify the permanent address of the following persons: